You'll Fall In Love With Elle Fanning's New Hair Color

-First Tori Spelling, and now Elle Fanning — it seems as though the candy-colored-hair trend is making yet another resurgence in Hollywood.
+First Tori Spelling, and now Elle Fanning — it seems as though the candy-coloured-hair trend is making yet another resurgence in Hollywood.
 The latest hue taking hold?
-A warm-toned pink that perfectly resembles one of our favorite summer libations.
+A warm-toned pink that perfectly resembles one of our favourite summer libations.
 You guessed right: rosé!

-What do you think about the latest colors to take Hollywood?
+What do you think about the latest colours to take Hollywood?
 Tell us in the comments below.

 Advertisement